 Beans rank as one of the best and cheapest protein sources you can buy at the grocery store.

-Packed with protein and iron – yet low in fat and cholesterol – beans are an amazing and inexpensive alternative to buying meat.
+Packed with protein, iron and fiber – yet low in fat and cholesterol – beans are an amazing and inexpensive alternative to buying meat.
 In fact, beans are the most common and cheapest plant-based protein on the grocery shelf.

 For me, black beans, white beans, kidney beans and garbanzo beans are staple pantry items.
 Because they are one of the cheapest protein foods, many of my favorite frugal meals feature beans and they usually cost less than $1 per serving.
 I use beans in main dishes, soups and salads because for me, honestly, it is the cheapest way to eat protein.

 Pro Tip: While it is even cheaper to buy dry beans, for the convenience, I opt for the high-protein canned foods.
 If you, however, are seeking the absolute cheapest form of protein then dry beans are better for the budget.